Key takeaways

 Bottom line

-Whether you’re considering Wegovy or just started treatment, it’s only natural to ask, “When does Wegovy start working?”
-And we’ve got the answer: Very soon after the first dose.
-As for how long before Wegovy starts working for weight loss?
-That depends on factors like dosage, underlying condition, and whether you’re sticking to a healthy diet and exercise.
+Whether you're considering Wegovy or have just started treatment, it's natural to ask: when does Wegovy start working?
+The answer is very soon after the first dose.
+How long before Wegovy starts working for weight loss depends on factors like your dosage, underlying health conditions, and whether you're following a healthy eating plan and exercise routine.

 Here are five takeaways to know:

-Wegovy starts working after the first shot.
-It only takes 1–3 days before Wegovy reaches peak concentration in your body after each injection.
-So you might notice appetite changes right away, but it could take weeks — and possibly months — to lose a significant amount of weight.
+Wegovy starts working after the first shot or oral dose.
+It only takes 1–3 days (injection) or 1 hour (pill) before Wegovy reaches peak concentration in your body after each dose.

-Most people experience weight loss from Wegovy within three months.
-In one study, people on Wegovy lost about 2% of their body weight after one month and 6% after three months.
-Patience is key, though: By the end of the 68-week study, people averaged 15% weight loss.
+Most people lose weight on Wegovy within three months.
+People taking Wegovy lost about 2% of their body weight after one month and 6% after three months.

-Other factors affect weight loss pace, too.
-Dosage, whether you miss a dose, other health conditions, and lifestyle factors can all impact how much weight you lose on Wegovy — and how fast.
+Other factors affect weight loss pace.
+Dosage, whether you miss a dose, other health conditions, and lifestyle factors can all affect weight loss on Wegovy.

 Frequently asked questions (FAQs)